 See the Single Sign-On Roadmap at the Microsoft TechNet site for more information about configuring SSO for Microsoft 365 for federation.

 You can also log into Microsoft 365 using Duo Central, our cloud-hosted portal which allows users to access all of their applications in one spot.
 Link to Microsoft 365 in Duo Central by adding it as an application tile.
-Once the tile has been added, log into Duo Central and click the tile for Microsoft 365.
+Once the tile has been added, log into Duo Central and click the tile for IdP-initiated authentication to Microsoft 365.

 Congratulations!
 Your Microsoft 365 users now authenticate using Duo Single Sign-On.